marcosun/smooth-fetch/README.md

 Built-in response interceptor chooses the correct method to parse stream response body according to the Content-Type header.
 It also resolves or rejects a request by status code.

-To overwrite built-in response interceptor, one may use `instance.interceptors.response.main()`.
+To override built-in response interceptor, one may use `instance.interceptors.response.main()`.

 ### Step 5.3 - After Main